 - Big Bad Ensemble: The Enclave sort of takes center stage as the "main" bad guy, if only because they're so identifiable.
 Of course, the Father and Juan Maxson-Elsdragon are major threats in their own right (and the NCR can qualify too, depending on which path you take).

 - Bittersweet Ending: In one NCR ending, you succeed in destroying the Enclave (even going as far as sending the nukes to all their bases across America).
+Along the way, it's also possible to cripple the influence of both the New Reno crime families and their corrupt political allies, setting the nation down a more optimistic path.
 However, the NCR has discovered who and what you really are (i.e a mutant-human hybrid clone of The Vault Dweller) and want you dead, locked away or experimented on.
 In order to keep your freedom, General Silverman smuggles you out of New California and into the Mojave Wasteland to start a new life as a courier.
-You also have to say goodbye to your companions from Vault 18 for good, if any have survived until this point.
+You also have to say goodbye to your companions from Vault 18, if any have survived until this point.

-- Almost all the endings (save the Super Mutant and "murderhobo" ones) counts as this since inevitably the Star Player has to leave their faction for some reason and begin a new life as The Courier.
+- Almost all the endings (save the Unity and Empty Earth ones) counts as this since inevitably the Star Player has to leave their faction for some reason and begin a new life as The Courier.

 - Brought Down to Badass: Downplayed, while the player character survived the nuclear destruction in Hopeville, their healing factor slowly diminishes to the point where it becomes very weak.
-Fortunately, it still works well enough to help them survive the gunshot to the head from Benny.
+Fortunately, it still works well enough to help them survive the gunshot to the head from Benny, but the player will lose their memories.

-- Canon Character All Along: The endings (with the exception of the Mutant ending) all lead to the protagonist going through the events that lead them to wiping out Hopeville and becoming The Courier.
+- Canon Character All Along: The endings (with the exception of the Mutant and Empty Earth endings) all lead to the protagonist going through the events that lead them to wiping out Hopeville and becoming The Courier.

 - Doomed by Canon: Kieva and her Shi tribe, since they eventually become assimilated into the Legion.

 - The Raider Alliance as a whole, since by the time of New Vegas proper the NCR has conquered all of California and is moving into Nevada.
-They are either forced to join the Legion or are peacefully integrated into the NCR.
+Facing NCR expansion, the tribes ultimately break apart the Alliance and scatter, with most of them fleeing east and being absorbed by Caesar's Legion.

 - Doomed Hometown: Vault 18.
 Also Hopeville, which gets obliterated by its hidden nuclear cache thanks to the Fort Daggerpoint key the player character carries.